Jump to start of content

 • Shows the examinee how many items they were confident or not confident about, for items they got correct and incorrect, within each content area over the past year.

-For additional information, please watch the LKA quarterly score report video.
+For additional information, please watch the LKA quarterly progress report video.

 What is the score scale?